– Medical, health (including mental health), laboratory and medical services;

 – Electricity, water, gas and fuel production, supply and maintenance

-– Birth and death certificates and replacement ID documents
+– Birth and death certificates and replacement of ID documents

 – Essential municipal services

-– Care services and social relief of distress provided to older persons, mentally ill, persons with disabilities, the sick and children;
+– Care services and social relief of distress provided to older persons,the mentally ill, persons with disabilities, the sick and children;

 – Funeral services, including mortuaries;